 With some money saved up from odd jobs, and payment help from mom, I purchased this 1985 Chevy Citation in early 1986.
 This car had the standard electronically fuel injected 4 cylinder engine, 3-speed automatic transaxle, and 13″ wheels.
 The engine still had a distributor cap, wires and spark plugs that required replacing, but with the electronic controls and fuel injection adjustments were no longer necessary or possible.
 The interior was rather plain, but for a small car it remained surprisingly comfortable for 8 years and over 130,000 miles.
 It was mechanically trouble-free, and the body remained rust-free.
 The only major parts I replaced were the muffler, radiator, water pump, and fuel pump – the radiator I actually replaced by myself!
-I had to part with this car in 1993 after I was hit from behind, crumpling the rear floor and rendering it unrepairable.
+I had to part with this car in 1993 when it was declared a total loss due to the cost of repair after I was hit from behind, crumpling the rear floor.

 Here are a few photos of this car: